 Instructions

-- Remove steaks from the Blackstone griddle and let them rest off the griddle for 5-10 minutes before serving.
+- Remove steaks from the Blackstone and let them rest off the griddle for 5-10 minutes before serving.

 Notes